Sathishr424/Leetcode-Challenges/README.md

 # Leetcode-Challenges
-My Leetcode and some Edabit site coding challenges.
+My Leetcode and Edabit site coding challenges.
 (Some challenges may be incomplete)